 Leaving gifts to beneficiaries is a nice way of showing your loved ones how you cared for them.
 However, when you leave a loved one a gift with strict conditions—such as, they can only get this gift if they divorce their spouse or change religions—a court will not uphold those types of specifications.

-One of the most overlooked assets that people don’t consider when they are setting up an estate plan is the digital assets they own, as a living will lawyer in Philadelphia, PA can attest.
-Many people rely use online services to store important documents and other information instead of the old way of keeping hard copies in file cabinets.
-There are also multiple social media accounts and email accounts that people have.
-All of these items are considered digital assets and should be included in a person’s estate plan.
+Digital assets are one of the most overlooked assets.
+As a living will lawyer in Philadelphia, PA can attest.
+Many people use online services to store important documents and other information.
+The old way of keeping hard copies in file cabinets is gone.
+You may also have multiple social media accounts and email accounts.
+These items are all considered digital assets.
+If they are important to you, include them in your estate plan.

-There may be other items that are considered digital assets that a person has.
-A living will lawyer in Philadelphia, PA can help determine what those are may be.
-The laws surrounding technology and how these types of properties should be treated upon a person’s death is ever-evolving, so it is important to consult with a seasoned estate attorney who is well versed in current estate planning laws.
+There may be other items that are considered digital assets.
+A living will lawyer in Philadelphia, PA can help determine what those assets.
+Periodic updates are needed.
+Technology rules are ever-evolving.
+It is important to consult a seasoned estate attorney.
+We keep versed in current estate planning laws.

-Some states have passed laws which address how these assets should be handled, including granting estate representatives the authority to access accounts, including email, social media, or other online and digital asset accounts of a person who has died.
-As more and more people choose to conduct their business online, such as paying bills, banking, etc., it can be difficult for the executors of their estates to perform their fiduciary duties if they cannot access any of the online information to do so.
-Part of what a living will lawyer in Philadelphia, PA may suggest you include in your estate plan is a list of all online accounts and passwords to be given to the person you choose as executor when you die.
+Some states have passed laws which address how these assets should be handled.
+These include granting estate representatives the authority to access accounts.
+Consider including your email, social media, or other online and digital asset accounts.
+More and more people choose to conduct their business online.
+Examples include paying bills, banking, etc. When financial work is online executors have difficulty performing their fiduciary duties.
+If they cannot access any of the online information, they cannot easily secure assets and statements.
+After reviewing your situation, our living will lawyer in Philadelphia, PA may suggest creating a list of all online accounts.
+We can then give this to your executor at death.

-On a more personal, not financial, level, it is also important for families and loved ones to be able to access family photos and videos that the decedent stored online, otherwise these precious mementos could be lost forever.
-Making sure that you have an estate plan in place which includes instructions for your digital assets can ensure that this won’t happen to your loved ones.
+On a more personal, not financial, level, it is also important for families and loved ones to be able to access family photos and videos.
+These are often stored online.
+Otherwise lost forever are precious mementos.
+Making sure that you have an estate plan in place which includes instructions for your digital assets.

-Writing a will can become complicated, especially if you are not sure what is or isn’t appropriate to put in it.
-Therefore, it can be incredibly beneficial to have an living will lawyer in Philadelphia, PA by your side when you write your will to ensure you leave nothing out and that you do not put anything in that should not be there.
-For more information, call the a Philadelphia, PA living will lawyer at Klenk Law now.
+Writing a will can become complicated.
+Especially if you are not sure what is or isn’t appropriate to put in it.
+Therefore, it can be incredibly beneficial to have a living will lawyer in Philadelphia, PA by your side.
+Ensure you leave nothing out and that you do not put anything in that should not be there.
+For more information, call a Philadelphia, PA living will lawyer at Klenk Law now.